wolever/jquery-wakeful/README.rst

-jquery-wakeful: A jQuery based REST API client and protocol
+jquery-wakeful: A REST RPC protocol and jQuery based client
 ===========================================================

 The Client